 “Are you just getting in from somewhere too?” a neighbour inquired in the elevator, “Yes, Rochester, how about you?”
 “Montreal” he responds ending the one-word phrase with a smirk to which I felt the need to pass an enquiring look: “Must be better than Rochester,” he says with confidence “Actually, it was pretty great, we spent the weekend visiting craft breweries, eating out and exploring.”
 He seemed shocked and surprised, much like most other people who learned about my weekend plans in Upstate New York, but little do they know this city is on it’s way to becoming a major destination for foodies and weekend adventurers.

 To make the most of the weekend a friend and I took Friday off and went on our way to Rochester by train.
 In a few pleasant hours, we stepped out into a construction zone, “Please excuse the mess, we’re building a new train station” explained our host.
 Rochester, aka The ROC, comes together through a series of colourful neighbourhoods – East End, Neighbourhood of the Arts (NOTA), Park Avenue, East & Alexander – all quite close, running into each other and sharing the same lax attitude.
-In between the pockets of restaurants, bars and cultural stops the city consist of Victorian houses, Colonial Mansions, and factory buildings converted to other modern uses.
+In between the pockets of restaurants, bars, and cultural stops the city consists of Victorian houses, Colonial Mansions, and factory buildings converted to other modern uses.

 Our home for the weekend was The Strathallan* Rochester, a recently renovated luxury hotel and a popular destination for cuisine and cocktails.
 The itinerary came together in a pretty simple pattern: start the day at the gallery or a museum and move on to the Rochester beverage trail sprinkled with restaurants and cocktail lounges.
 Yes, all in Rochester.